Dubai's Landmark Group to invest $1 billion in 400 new stores across UAE, GCC, India

 The group will also invest in e-commerce, supply chain and new technologies as it looks to boost revenues and create hundreds of jobs

-The Dubai-based conglomerate Landmark Group will invest $1 billion (Dh3.67 billion) in the UAE, GCC, India and Southeast Asia to open 400 new stores over the next three, creating hundreds of jobs.
+The Dubai-based conglomerate Landmark Group will invest $1 billion (Dh3.67 billion) in the UAE, GCC, India and Southeast Asia to open 400 new stores over the next three years.

+The retail giant, which employs 53,000 people, revealed that the new 400 outlets will create 15 to 20 per cent additional employment opportunities, amounting to 7,950 to 10,600 new jobs in the well-diversified group’s different units.

 While speaking during a press conference in Dubai on Tuesday, Renuka Jagtiani, chairwoman of Landmark Group, said the group will also invest in e-commerce, supply chain and new technologies as it looks to boost revenues, which crossed $7 billion during 2023-24 financial year.